arun-instructor/FEWD35-Arun/week_07_advanced_css_and_jquery/12_jquery_bootstrap/README.md

 #jQuery Review and Bootstrap Integration

-##Review TicTacToe
+##Review Divided Times
 - What did you find most challenging?
-- How did you approach the game?
+- How did you approach the exercise?

 ##Using jQuery Plugins with Bootstrap
 - One of the most powerful aspects of jQuery is that its functionality can be extended by plugins.